DrPaulBrewer/bugle/README.md

 ## Usage

-### Hapi Compatibility
+### Compatibility

-1.0.0 works with hapi 16 but not hapi 17
+* bugle@1.0.0 and bugle@2.0.0 work with hapi 16 but not hapi 17
+* bugle@1.0.0 works with googleapis@24.0.0, where the drive API still uses callbacks
+* bugle@2.0.0 works with googleapis@30.0.0, where the drive API uses Promises/async function

 ### Installation